-“In a sense, this is what we hoped would happen—but perhaps not to the degree that we observed,” said co-senior author Jennifer Collinger, associate professor in Pitt’s Department of Physical Medicine and Rehabilitation.
+“In a sense, this is what we hoped would happen—but perhaps not to the degree that we observed,” said co-senior author Jennifer Collinger, pictured, associate professor in Pitt’s Department of Physical Medicine and Rehabilitation.
 “Sensory feedback from limbs and hands is hugely important for doing normal things in our daily lives, and when that feedback is lacking, people’s performance is impaired.”

 Study participant Nathan Copeland, whose progress was described in the paper, was the first person in the world to be implanted with tiny electrode arrays not just in his brain’s motor cortex but also in his somatosensory cortex—a region of the brain that processes sensory information from the body.
 Arrays allow him to control the robotic arm with his mind as well as to receive tactile sensory feedback, which is similar to how neural circuits operate when a person’s spinal cord is intact.

 “I was already extremely familiar with both the sensations generated by stimulation and performing the task without stimulation.
 Even though the sensation isn’t ‘natural’—it feels like pressure and gentle tingle—that never bothered me,” said Copeland.
 “There wasn't really any point where I felt like stimulation was something I had to get used to.
 Doing the task while receiving the stimulation just went together like PB&J.”